 ONE of the great evils under which our present system of legislation places us is a method of lawmaking which is indirect, and, as far as the people and their representatives are concerned, may be called secret.
 How many of the laws which encumber the statute-book have been indirectly and surreptitiously passed it would surprise any one not acquainted with the loose, but, at the same time, subtle manner in which important measures are slipped through the House of Commons, to credit.
-Many railway bills contain penal clauses which are at variance with the common law of the land; and it has been said that in early times the Bank of England owed an important power to a private law, and certainly the Usury Laws were virtually annulled by the clauses in a Turnpike Act.
-This indirect and unexpected style of legislation calls urgently for reform; and we scarcely know of an arrangement where greater practical results would follow, than that which would be produced by the establishment of some tribunal which should thoroughly sift and expose both the direct and indirect operations of bills of Parliament, public or private.
+Many railway bills contain penal clauses which are at variance with the common law of the land; and it has been said that in early times the Bank of England owed an important power to a private law, and certainly the Usury Laws were virtually annulled by the clauses in a Turnpike Act. indirect and unexpected style of legislation calls urgently for reform; and we searcely know of an arrangement where greater practical results would follow, than that which would be produced by the establishment of some tribunal which should thoroughly sift and expose both the direct and indirect operations of bills of Parliament, public or

 We have now before us a sample of this mode of smuggling laws through the Legislature, in that entitled "A Bill to amend the Joint-Stock Companies Acts, 1856 and 1857, and the Joint-Stock Banking Companies Act."
-The sting of this bill lies in the portion relating to the joint-stock bank-ing.
+The sting of this bill lies in the portion relating to the joint-stock banking.
 It would lead us too deeply into another important question to examine the mode in which this bill purports to treat the mode of winding-up insolvent companies and liquidating embarrassed corporations.
 Our present object is merely to call attention to the particular and partial mode in which legislation is allowed to proceed.
-There can be no doubt that the real and immediate object of this bill is to regulate the liquidation of the Northumberland and Durham District Banking Company, and in some way to screen the shareholders at the cost of the creditors.
-The bill, it is said, and we believe it, has been prepared by the allowance for poor, gullible, and fallible human general clauses that materially affect all classes.
-Some device must be found to correct this surrepti. tious legislation, or we shall ultimately find every great principle of law gradually repealed, or, at all events, perverted by an insidious system which few notice, and no one seems to oppose, thrugh all must lament.
-We shall revert to the subject-matter of the bill itself hereafter.
+There can be no doubt that the real and immediate object of this bill is to regulate the liquidation of the Northumberland and Durham District Banking Gospel Societies, and scores of other donation-Company, and in some way to screen the shareholders at the cost of the creditors.
+The bill, it is said, and we believe it, has been prepared by the solicitors to the liquidation of the bank; and if clauses 5, 9, 18, 21, and 23 are carefully examined, it will be found they are specially detrimental to the rights of the creditors, greatly impeding if not depriving them of their legal remedies.